tomcali/friend-finder/README.md

 The GitHub repository shows the work on the assignment.

 ## Requirements
-The requirements for this assignment may be found in the file homework_instructions.md, which is enclosed in the repository.
+The requirements for this assignment may be found in the file homework_instructions.md, which is enclosed in the repository under documentation/homework-13-Express.

 ## Technologies Used
 * Git/GitHub